About Us

 About the Music Director

-Lisa is an accomplished teacher, band director and clarinetist with over 30 years of leadership experience within Ottawa schools and the community.
-She acquired her Music Education and Teaching degrees from Western University and she joined the Gloucester Community Concert band as a clarinetist in 1988.
-In 1992, Nelson McClinton stepped down from the podium and offered the baton to her, a position she has treasured on/off for 30+ years.
+Lisa is an accomplished teacher, conductor, clinician and clarinetist with over 35 years of leadership experience within Ottawa schools and the community.
+Raised in southern Ontario, she moved to Ottawa in 1988 following her Music Education and Teaching degrees from Western University.
+She joined the Gloucester Community Concert Band as clarinetist in 1988 and has treasured her position as their conductor since 1992.